Nhuuu/BlackJack/readme.md

 https://nhuuu.github.io/BlackJack/

-A JavaScript based Blackjack game.
-Beat the dealer by getting as close to 21 without going over.
-Get an A and a 10 point card and achieve BlackJack.
+Blackjack game, beat the dealer by getting a higher score without going over 21.
+Get an "A" and a 10 point card and achieve BlackJack!

 ![](./otherImgs/blackjackgame.jpeg)